SnappyJumper/Scrumptious/README.md

 ![About us section mobile image](assets/readme-images/about-us-mobile.png)

-- The rest of the page consists of eye catching images with brief descriptions.
+- The rest of the page consists of eye-catching images with brief descriptions.
 These outline what the company's goals are and what the function of this website is.

 - The first paragraph talks about the aim of the site.
 To match the customer with a recipe that has been tried and tested by our own chefs.
 This gives the customer a solid idea of what to expect from the site.

 - This is coupled with an image of one of the chefs musing over some of the fantastic recipes he's testing that day.

 - The second paragraph talks about Nutrition.
-It explains that all the recipes are put togeter with good nutrition at their core.
+It explains that all the recipes are put together with good nutrition at their core.
 This reassures the customers that the recipes supplied are going to be healthy which entices more health concerned customers to the site.

 - This is coupled with an image of fresh produce to compliment the idea of a balanced diet and healthy nutrition.